OctopusDeploy/docs/docs/deploying-applications/variables/output-variables.md

 [ScriptCS Bootstrapping](https://github.com/OctopusDeploy/Calamari/tree/master/source/Calamari/Integration/Scripting/ScriptCS)

-From a C# script, you can use the `public static void SetVariable(string name, string value)` method to set the name and value of an output variable.
+From a C# script, you can use theÂ `public static void SetVariable(string name, string value)`Â method to set the name and value of an output variable.

 **C#**